ghaid999/holbertonschool-hbnb/part1/README.md

 ### BaseEntity → Entities

-> Explain the inheritance.
+> The atruputs that share in all the Entities.

 ### User → Place

-> Explain the ownership relationship.
+> A user can have multible places.

 ### User → Review

-> Explain the review relationship.
+> A user can write multible Reviews about the places.

 ### Place → Review

-> Explain the place-review relationship.
+> A place can have multible review that writen by the user.

 ### Place ↔ Amenity

-> Explain the many-to-many relationship.
+> A place can have multible Amenity.

 ---